CNMAT/OpenSoundControl.org/README.md

 * Source content stored in simple files, not some software's internal database
+* Never have email addresses on the site or in the site's back-end repo
 * Simple, lightweight open-source toolchain; not tied to any "heavy" infrastructure such as Drupal.
+* Source data (in .TSV and .md files) automatically become the site's html files; html is built locally and not committed to the repo
 * Designed for long-term maintainability with potentially infrequent updates
 * Designed to be easy to migrate site content to another platform in the future
 * Imposes some limits on markdown use to make the scripts easier to